European Exports: Signs of Weakness and a Growing Divide Between Intra- and Extra-EU Markets

 Published by Veronica Campostrini. .

-Europe Conjuncture Global economic trendsThe latest update of the European Union’s foreign trade data, collected by ExportPlanning within the EU Conjuncture datamart, provides a detailed overview of the performance of European exports over the past year and a half, with particular focus on the third quarter of 2025.
+Europe Conjuncture Global economic trendsThe latest update of the European Union’s foreign trade data, collected by ExportPlanning within the EU Business Cycle datamart, provides a detailed picture of European export trends over the past year and a half, with particular attention to the most recent developments relating to the third quarter of 2025.

-The first chart shows the monthly year-on-year changes in EU exports, distinguishing between intra-EU exports (to partner countries within the Union) and extra-EU exports (to third countries).
+The first chart shows the year-on-year changes in monthly EU exports in euros, distinguishing between intra-EU exports (to partner countries within the Union) and extra-EU exports (to non-EU countries).

-In particular, extra-EU exports have recorded negative variations in almost all periods analyzed, while intra-EU exports have generally remained in positive territory.
+In particular, with the gradual exhaustion of the U.S. “stockpiling rush” (which was mainly concentrated in April), extra-EU exports recorded negative variations in almost all the observed periods, while intra-EU exports remained on average in positive territory.

-It remains to be seen whether, and to what extent, European firms are responding to these shocks through a reallocation of trade flows, redirecting towards other international markets the volumes no longer absorbed by the United States.
+It remains to be seen whether and to what extent European firms are reacting to these shocks through a reallocation of trade flows, redirecting toward other extra-EU markets the quantities no longer absorbed by the United States.

 Sectoral recomposition of European exports

-The following chart analyzes the year-on-year variation in European exports during the first eight months of 2025, compared with the same period in 2024.
+The following chart analyzes the year-on-year change in European exports in euros during the first eight months of 2025, compared with the same period of 2024.

-The horizontal axis shows the change in exports to the United States, while the vertical axis refers to extra-EU exports (excluding the US).
-The size of the bubbles represents the total export value in 2024, thus highlighting the relative weight of each sector.
+The horizontal axis shows the change toward the United States, while the vertical axis shows the change toward other extra-EU markets (excluding the USA).
+The size of the bubbles represents the total export value in 2024, thus highlighting the relative weight of the various sectors.

 European exports by industry

-Overall, the data outline a still fragile situation for European foreign trade.
-The performance of major sectors shows that Europe has not yet achieved an effective geographical diversification of its exports: the difficulties of extra-EU trade are not limited to the US market but extend more broadly to other international destinations.
+Overall, the data outline a still-weak picture for European foreign trade.
+The performance of the main sectors shows that Europe has not yet achieved a genuine geographical diversification of its exports: the difficulties of extra-EU exports are not limited to the U.S. market but also extend, to a broader extent, to other international destinations.

-Within this context, however, it is possible to identify specific clusters of sectoral behavior:
+Within this framework, however, it is possible to identify some clusters of sectoral behavior:

-- Cluster 1 – Resilient sectors: includes industries that have not been negatively affected by US protectionist measures and have instead recorded significant growth both towards the US and the rest of the extra-EU world.
-These include:
+- Cluster 1 – Resilient sectors: includes industries that have not been negatively affected by U.S. protectionist measures, as they are currently exempt and still benefiting from stockpiling, showing growth both toward the U.S. and the rest of the extra-EU world.
+This group includes:

-- Cluster 2 – Sectors penalized in extra-EU markets: includes industries that, although not directly hit by the US protectionist wave, have nevertheless experienced a decline in exports to other extra-EU markets.
+- Cluster 2 – Sectors penalized in extra-EU markets: includes industries where EU exports remain stable toward the U.S. but show a decline toward other extra-EU markets.
 Among these:

 - Most intermediate goods (B3, B4, B6, C1, D2)